engyasin/engyasin/README.md

 ## *I'm a PhD candidate in Informatics Engineering in the field of multi-agents traffic modelling.*

 - 🔭 I'm currently working on something new, interesting and hopefully useful for many people.

-- 🌱 I’m currently learning many things (too many! 🤣) mostly from academic papers.
+- 🌱 I’m currently learning many things mostly from academic papers.
-- 👯 You can reach me on [linkedin](https://de.linkedin.com/in/engyasinyousif)  (for now)
+- 👯 You can follow me on [Twitter](https://twitter.com/YasinYousif001)
 - 🥅 2022 Goals: Learn Go , R and OpenAI gym.
-- ⚡ Fun fact: I have read all Dostoevsky novels in a record time (Crime and Punishment in 2 Days)
+- ⚡ Random fact: I have read all Dostoevsky novels in a record time ([Crime and Punishment](https://en.wikipedia.org/wiki/Crime_and_Punishment) in 2 Days)

 ---
 ### My Profiles: